Gershy/hut/readme.md

 *This is a minimal example to get started with Hut!*

-You are now using a developer tool which simulates multiple users using the "test1" app.
-(To view the "test1" app as a single user simply navigate in a separate tab to `http://localhost`!)
+You are now using a developer tool which simulates multiple users using the "test1" app (to view the "test1" app normally simply navigate in a separate tab to `http://localhost`).
 By default four users are shown.
-Click the "+" and "-" buttons in any user's view - the state of the counter is synced for all users!
+Click the "+" and "-" buttons in any user's view - you'll see the state of the counter is synced for all users!

 This is probably the worst webapp ever, but it demonstrates the central aim of Hut: **facilitating shared experiences!**